Senate Canvasses Stiffer Penalty for Rape - THISDAYLIVE

-The Senate on Tuesday canvassed stiffer penalties for rampant rape cases as well as increasing brutality cases against the girl child in the country.
+The Senate yesterday canvassed stiffer penalties for rampant rape cases as well as increasing brutality cases against the girl-child in the country.

-President of the Senate, Dr Ahmad Lawan, made this disclosure in his remarks to a motion considered to condemn the increasing cases of rape and brutality against the girl child in Nigeria.
+President of the Senate, Dr. Ahmad Lawan, disclosed this in his remarks to a motion considered to condemn the increasing cases of rape and brutality against the girl-child in Nigeria.

 According to him, having in place stiffer penalties in Nigeria’s criminal and penal code will serve as deterrent to perpetrators involved in the act.

-His words: “We stand together shoulder to shoulder on this, and I think we need to make the penalties for rape stiffer to be sufficient deterrent for those who are involved in this, or who even desire to be involved.
-We have to save our future, and these girls and women are the future of this nation”
+He said: “We stand together on this, and I think we need to make the penalties for rape stiffer as a sufficient deterrent for those who are involved in this, or who even desire to be involved.
+We have to save our future, and these girls and women are the future of this country.”

-Sponsor of the motion entitled “increasing cases of rape and brutality against the girl child in Nigeria”, Senator Sandy Onor, noted that on Tuesday, May 26, 2020, a 16 year old girl, Miss Tina Ezekwe, was hit by a bullet when a trigger-happy policeman opened fire on a bus in Lagos
+Sponsor of the motion entitled: ‘Increasing cases of rape and brutality against the girl child in Nigeria’, Senator Sandy Onor, noted that on May 26, 2020, a 16-year-old girl, Miss Tina Ezekwe, was hit by a bullet when a trigger-happy policeman opened fire on a bus in Lagos.

-Citing another incident, the legislator noted that “on Wednesday, 27th May, 2020, a first year undergraduate student of University of Benin, Miss Uwa Omozuwa was brutalised and raped at her church, where she went to study in the evening of that day.”
+Citing another incident, the legislator noted that “on May 27, 2020, a first year undergraduate student of the University of Benin, Miss Uwa Omozuwa, was brutalised and raped at her church, where she went to study in the evening of that day.”

-He added that, “brutality and rape cases against the girl child in Nigeria are on the rise, with some of these cases reported and several others, admittedly unreported.”
+“Brutality and rape cases against the girl-child in Nigeria are on the rise with some of these cases reported and several others admittedly unreported.”

-The lawmaker who bemoaned the lack of safety for the girl child in Nigeria, said that, “our young girls may no longer have the confidence to live their normal lives.
+The lawmaker, who bemoaned the lack of safety for the girl-child in Nigeria, said: “Our young girls may no longer have the confidence to live their normal lives.

 “The average young girl in Nigeria is obviously becoming terrified and scared to live with and trust her close male relatives and neighbours.”